brian386/ScanChess/README.md

 See full demo video <a href="https://youtu.be/u9i2h12Fraw"> here </a>:
 <br/> <br/>

-<strong> Note: Due to a lack of training images, the ChessVision app works only on chess sets similar to the one shown in the demo video: black and white chess pieces with green and white chess board. </strong>
+<strong> Note: Due to a lack of training images, the ScanChess app works only on chess sets similar to the one shown in the demo video: black and white chess pieces with green and white chess board. </strong>

 1. Set up your webcam to capture an overhead view of the chess board.
 2. Make sure the chess board is empty, and press "Calibrate".